ronin-rb/docker/README.md

 # Docker

-This repository provides a `Dockerfile` to build an image with [ronin] pre-installed.
+This repository provides `Dockerfile`s to build images with the [ronin] gems pre-installed.

 ## Images

-* `ronin:ubuntu` - A base ubuntu 20.04 image with ronin gems installed.
+* `ronin:ubuntu` - a base ubuntu 20.04 image with ronin gems installed.
 * `ronin:lab` - Like `ronin:ubuntu` but with additional tools installed.

 ## Build